jina-ai/jina/docs/datatype/text/index.md

 Text is everywhere and it is easily accessible.
 Neural search with text is probably the first application one can think of.
 From fuzzy string matching to question-answering, you can leverage Jina to build all kinds of text-based neural search solution in just minutes.
 By leveraging the state-of-the-art natural language processing and pretrained models, you can easily use Jina to bring the text intelligence of your app to the next level.

 In this chapter, we provide some tutorials to help you get started with different text-related tasks.
-But before that, let's recap our knowledege on `Document` and see how *in general* Jina is able to handle text data.
+But before that, let's recap our knowledge on `Document` and see how *in general* Jina is able to handle text data.

 ## Textual document